 On June 2nd the Ironman 70.3 took place again in the beautiful Kraichgau.
 As in previous years, this time it was again a real heat battle.
 At temperatures around 30 degrees in the shade, without a single cloud in the sky, the athletes fought their way to the finish.

 The day before

-In contrast to many smaller competitions, in the “long edges” you do not deposit your things directly on the bike.
-The only items on the bike are shoes and a helmet (possibly sunglasses).
-The rest of the bag goes into the so-called interchangeable bag, which you hand in at the interchangeable bag tent when you check in the bike.
+In contrast to many smaller competitions, with the “long edges” you don’t deposit your things directly on the bike.
+The only items on the bike may be shoes and a helmet (possibly sunglasses).
+The rest goes into the so-called changing bag, which you hand in at the changing bag tent when you check in the bike.
 It is important that the start number is stuck on the bag, as these are hung on a stand according to the number.

 The same applies to the change from bike to run.
 You finish the respective discipline, look for your bag and supply yourself with your own utensils (clothes, food, cap, sunglasses, socks, etc.).

 Finally the time has come!
 All organizational things are done and the day has come when all the training will prove worthwhile.